1975 La Tondeña Distillery strike: Aftermath

+Leaders and supporters

 Labor rights activist Edgar Jopson played a key role in organizing the protest, among other things coining the protest phrase "Sobra na!
 Tama na!
 Welga na!" (lit.
 It's too much already!
 Enough!
 Time to strike!).
 The slogan would become a popular catchphrase used by the labor protest movement until the ousting of Ferdinand Marcos during the 1986 People Power revolution more than a decade later.

 Another organizer of the strike was labor leader Eliseo "Elsie" Estares, who was later recognized by Kilusang Mayo Uno with a Gawad Lingkod Obrero for his heroism and contributions to the labor movement.

-The strike received support from the religious sector, and was backed by such leaders as Father Joe Dizon and Sister Mary John Mananzan.
+The strike received support from the religious sector, and was backed by such leaders as Father Joe Dizon, Sister Mary John Mananzan, and former priest Luis Jalandoni.

+One of the first "outsiders" to learn about the plan for the strike was Sister Ason Martinez of the Missionary Sisters of the Immaculate Heart of Mary (ICM), who was ministering with the Rural Missionaries of the Philippines at the time, working in the urban poor communities of Tondo including La Tondeña.
+She joined the picket line to support the workers, and when Marcos' forces cracked down on the protesters, she confronted the soldiers and dared them to arrest her too, although the protesters later managed to convince her that it would be best for the cause that she not to insist on being jailed.
+She later cited the La Tondeña strike as a turning point which inspired her later contributions to the resistance against the Martial Law regime.